Bacopa Monierri, or Brahmi, in Sanskrit, is a rejuvenative tonic and sedative used in Ayurveda to strengthen the heart and nervous system.

 Bacopa is also Ayurveda’s number one herb to improve concentration and the ability to memorize.
 This is why it is starting to be used in the west for the treatment of ADD and ADHD, attention deficit disorder.
 Its no surprise that this herb is called Brahmi in South India, because its name relates to Brahma, the the formless creator deity associated with “universal consciousness” and Brahmin, the caste of people who historically most used their intellects and memorization abilities as scholars, philosophers, classical musicians, lawyers, and priests .

-Literally, the word Brahmi can be translated as “knowledge” in this case “spiritual knowledge.”
-It is from Brahmi/knowledge that the Taittiriya Upanishad says beings are born from, by which we live, and that upon death we return to.
+According to the Taittiriya Upanishad it is from knowledge that beings are born, by which we live, and that upon death we return to.
 This gives you a sense of the “spiritual” quality of this plant, or why it is used so much to improve the mind.

-As a rejuvenative Bacopa has a wide application.
+As a rejuvenative herb, or Rasayana, Bacopa has a wide application.
 At its root it is used to promote health and longevity in part because it improves blood circulation.
-Not surprisingly in animal studies, as reported by Dr. Shailinder Sodhi of Ayush Herbs, Bacopa was found to elevate serotonin levels.
+In animal studies, as reported by Dr. Shailinder Sodhi of Ayush Herbs, Bacopa was found to elevate serotonin levels.
 It also has a diuretic effect.

 Bacopa and Gotu Kola/Centellia Asiatica